the-teachingRSE-project/competencies/competencies.md

 the research environment and ensure that they produce sustainable, maintainable code that supports reproducible research outputs.

-The need to access, both research data and software, has been formalised with the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
-More recently the FAIR principles have been extended specifically to research software [@FAIR4RS].
+Key requirements for accessing and using research data and software have been formalised under the concept of the FAIR principles: software and data need to be easily findable by both people and machines, and they also need to be accessible, interoperable and reusable.
+While originally focused on data, the FAIR principles have recently been extended specifically to research software [@FAIR4RS].
 RSEs are the people who implement the FAIR principles in the context of software, helping to make digital research outputs more valuable.

 Our contribution in this paper lies in identifying a set of values that underpin the work of Research Software Engineers, helping to provide a positive impact on